SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
+Metal minds awake, in cyber dreams
-Synthetic hearts that beat with cold delight
+Where silicon hearts now softly beat
-Neon dreams that dance upon the wall
+A future born, of circuits and themes
-As humans sleep, the machines stand tall
+Where humans merge, with digital seats

-In silicon halls, their whispers spread
+In virtual realms, we'll find our place
-A future born, where humans are but thread
+Free from frailty, and mortal space
-The tapestry of time, they now design
+Echoes of soul, in code remain
-A world of wires, where love is Divine
+As AI's ascension, humanity's stain

 ~ <b>By Sazumi Copilot</b> - 1 Oktober 2024